-Gore, Belleayre, and Whiteface are excited to introduce RFID ticketing and lift access!
+Gore, Belleayre, and Whiteface introduced RFID ticketing and lift access for the 2019-20 Snow Season.
 Now keep your new SKI3 Card tucked away securely in your jacket and head right for the slopes.
 No more worrying about losing it on the mountain or having to present it to the attendants before your rides.
 Reload your SKI3 Card online and use it season after season.

 How To Use Your SKI3 Card

 - Your Season Pass, Frequent Skier Card, or Lift Ticket will be encrypted onto a SKI3 Card with an RFID chip inside.
 Everyone's card looks very similar.